 There are many more issues associated with borderline personality disorder which can help people develop a deeper understanding of the illness.
 Breaking down stigma and dispelling myths about BPD can help promote more awareness and empathy toward people dealing with this complex issue.
 People with BPD need lots of support from friends and family members who are committed to helping them recover.

 The most important part of treatment for borderline personality disorder is therapy.
 There are no specific medications that are used to treat the illness other than mood stabilizers or antidepressants.
 Therapy is key in helping patients learn to regulate their emotions and cope with their ups and downs in healthier ways.

-If you or someone you love has been diagnosed with borderline personality disorder, contact a therapist or treatment center to get help and learn more about treating the illness.
+If you or someone you love has been diagnosed with this disorder, contact a therapist or Borderline Personality Disorder Treatment Centers to get help and learn more about treating the illness.